to support SMMs in implementing recommendations from either IAC or Combined Heat and Power Technical Assistance Partnership.

-Each year, about 500 engineering students at IACs receive hands-on assessment training at operating industrial facilities and gain substantiative experience performing evaluations of industrial processes and energy systems.
+Each year, about 500 engineering students at IACs receive hands-on assessment training at operating industrial facilities and gain substantiative experience performing evaluations of industrial processes and energy systems - and this figure will grow substantially as the new skilled trades IACs begin operation.
 Alumni report the training sets them apart in the job market.

 Employers seek out IAC graduates.
 IAC students graduate with the skills and abilities to conduct energy, waste, and productivity assessments; use instrumentation and diagnostic equipment; work safely in an industrial environment; and communicate successfully through written reports and presentations to clients.
 These skills--that can only be gained through real-world experience--make graduates highly attractive to employers.